michaelyatco/choredoor/ChoreDoorNextSteps.md

 Play a round and watch your current streak increase with each victory!

 Task: With your first victory, you should also see your best streak increase with your current streak.
-Let's work on establishing your `highScore`!
+Let's work on establishing your `highScore`.

 Write an `if` statement that checks if your `score` is greater than your `highScore`.
 If it does, the `highScore` should be assigned to the value of `score`.